rajeswarim81/Prombola/README.md

-# ECE225A_Project
+# Prombola
-Project for ECE 225A
+A Probabilistic war of Tambola